 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a standard container that lacks a heavier floor plate.
-For these jobs, we route a reinforced 30-yard bin via lowboy: it features thicker ribbed sides to keep axle weight compliant.
-We cap the fill volume below the visual rim to ensure safe transport.
-This low-wall setup handles high-density tasks with ease, though we also provide a general construction debris service for mixed materials.
+Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a standard 30-yard bin that lacks a heavier floor plate.
+We route a reinforced low-wall container via lowboy for these jobs: we cap the fill volume well below the visual rim to ensure axle weight remains legal.
+We use these specialized units for dense roofing materials, but we also offer a general construction debris service for mixed loads.
+Each container is set level.

 Same-day Pickup for Fast Roof Project Turnover